ccao-data/service-spark-iasworld/README.md

   the production `shiny-server` copy of the repository for development.
 2. Copy the secrets, environmental variables, and drivers from the production setup to the development repository.
 See [Files not included](#files-not-included).
-3. Export `UID` and `GID` using something like the command below.
-This will set the user for the container so the output files have the correct permissions.

-    ```bash
-    export UID=$(id -u)
-    export GID=$(id -g)
-    ```

-4. Build the Docker container targeting the `dev` tag by running `docker compose --profile dev build`.
+3. Build the Docker container targeting the `dev` tag by running `docker compose --profile dev build`.
-5. Start the development environment using `docker compose --profile dev up -d`.
+4. Start the development environment using `docker compose --profile dev up -d`.
-6. Make your code modifications.
+5. Make your code modifications.
 Changes in the `src/` directory are reflected in the dev containers due to volume mounts (no need to rebuild).
-7. Submit a job to the development containers using `docker exec`, targeting the development master node (`spark-node-master-dev`).
+6. Submit a job to the development containers using `docker exec`, targeting the development master node (`spark-node-master-dev`).
-8. Check the job status at `$SERVER_IP:8081`, instead of the production port `$SERVER_IP:8080`.
+7. Check the job status at `$SERVER_IP:8081`, instead of the production port `$SERVER_IP:8080`.

 > [!WARNING]